IRB Policies Detail Page

 (9) Continuing review of research, not conducted under an investigational new drug application or investigational device exemption where categories two (2) through eight (8) do not apply but the IRB has determined and documented at a convened meeting that the research involves no greater than minimal risk and no additional risks have been identified.

-Federal regulations at 45 CFR 46.110 (b)(2) allow for expedited review of minor changes in previously approved research during the period for which approval is authorized (one year or less).
+Federal regulations at 45 CFR 46.110 (b)(2) allow for expedited review of minor changes in previously approved research during the period for which approval is authorized.
 This applies to research which was previously reviewed and approved under a full or expedited procedure.

-A change is considered to be minor only if it does not represent a material change in the research, falls into expedited categories 1-7, and does not:
+It is only considered minor if it does not represent a material change in the research, falls into expedited categories 1-7, and does not:

 Examples of Minor Changes